The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Interactivity | Supports forms and multimedia | Highly interactive with JavaScript and CSS |

-File Size | Can become large with images or media | Typically smaller and loads dynamically |
+File Size | Can become large with images or media | Typically smaller.
+Loads dynamically |

 This will embed the title as metadata within the PDF file.

 The most popular software for creating PDFs is Adobe Acrobat.
 Among other functions it provides OCR, editing, and remediation.
-But depending how much PDF remeditation you perform, other tools may be helpful or necessary.

-The world's leading PDF remediation software plugin for Adobe Acrobat, enabling users to test, repair, and report on accessible PDF documents.
+the world's leading PDF remediation software plugin for Adobe Acrobat, enabling users to test, repair, and report on accessible PDF documents.

-pdfGoHTML substantially speeds up the creation and evaluation of tagged PDFs, and ensures a much higher degree of usability of tagged PDF files.
+pdfGoHTML substantially speeds up the creation and evaluation of tagged PDFs and ensures a much higher degree of usability of tagged PDF files.
 One simple click on the plug-in button converts the tagged PDF into HTML making it easy to examine the tagging structure, have a more flexible reading experience or make the document accessible for people with visual disabilities or dyslexia.

 It's important to understand that no matter how Accessible a CMS platform might be, that Accessibility will be ruined when content authors include non-Accessible content in their pages.

-That said I get asked about WordPress on occasion.
+That said, I get asked about WordPress on occasion.
 Here's the near entirety of my understanding of the topic.
 I hope it's helpful.

 WordPress is an open-source CMS that allows users to easily create, edit, and manage digital content.
-It launched in 2003 as a blogging platform.
+It was launched in 2003 as a blogging platform.
 It evolved into a tool that supports various types of websites, including e-commerce stores, portfolios, and corporate sites.

 Key Features of WordPress